 Background and Experience

 From 2013-2020 I worked as a certified childbirth instructor and doula through The Bradley Method.
-In 2020, I completed DONA Birth Doula certification, training to teach Evidence Based Birth® classes, and became a certified Survivor Mom’s Companion.
-Since 2019, I’ve enjoyed working with Ann Arbor Birth & Family, a collective of amazing birth workers and postpartum care providers.
+In 2019 I went through a second Doula training through DONA International and completed the rigorous Birth Doula certification in Jan 2020.
+That same year I trained and qualified to teach Evidence Based Birth® classes, and became a certified Survivor Mom’s Companion.
+Since 2019, I’ve enjoyed working with Ann Arbor Birth & Family, a group of amazing perinatal professionals.
+In 2021 I purchased Ann Arbor Birth & Family and transformed it from an agency model to a collective, empowering birth workers to be unified in the highest quality of care, but have the autonomy to do things like control their work load and offer scholarships.

 Birth is not only a physical event, but it’s also a psychological and social one.
 It’s an experience where understanding your rights opens up empowering doors.
 For this reason, birth is a place where so many of my previous lifelong passions have intersected.
 I received my BS/BA as a double major in Psychology and Socio-cultural Anthropology at BYU.
 Human Rights is a topic I’ve felt passionate about since I was 13.
 Before I even went on my first date, I was the President of my high school’s Amnesty International Club and I’ve continued working and getting involved on various global and local issues ever since.
 I love approaching birth education and support with important physical and anatomical knowledge, as well as with the understanding that there are many emotional and social factors at play.